radiantearth/stac-spec/best-practices.md

 As of STAC 1.1, the `bands` array can be used in combination with property inheritance to provide users with more flexibility.
 The following best practices should be considered, especially when migrating from `eo:bands` and `raster:bands`.

+#### Bands as Components of an Asset

+The `bands` field is a general construct for describing **components of an asset** - the constituent parts, sub-datasets, or layers that make up the asset.
+This is a fundamental concept in STAC that enables a unified approach to describing diverse types of data structures.

+**Historical Context and Terminology**

+While the term "bands" originates from spectral bands in Earth Observation (EO) imagery, the STAC specification intentionally uses it as a broader abstraction.
+During the original STAC design discussions, alternative names like "groups", "layers", or "subdatasets" were considered to emphasize this generality.
+However, "bands" was chosen as the established term in the geospatial community, with the understanding that its semantic meaning extends beyond spectral data.

+**Cross-Domain Applications**

+The `bands` array can describe various types of asset components across different domains:

+- **Earth Observation**: Spectral bands in multispectral or hyperspectral imagery
+- **Data Cubes**: Variables or arrays in multidimensional datasets (e.g., temperature, precipitation in climate data)
+- **Zarr Stores**: Individual arrays within a  multidimensional data group
+- **Raster Data**: Quality layers, classification results, or data masks
+- **Point Clouds**: Different attributes or returns in LiDAR data
+- **Any other logical subdivision** of data within an asset

+**Domain-Specific Semantics**

+Extensions provide domain-specific semantics for bands:
+- The [EO Extension](https://github.com/stac-extensions/eo) adds spectral properties (wavelength, common names)
+- The [Datacube Extension](https://github.com/stac-extensions/datacube) connects bands to dimensions and provides variable-specific metadata
+- The [Raster Extension](https://github.com/stac-extensions/raster) adds sampling and scaling information

+This approach allows STAC to maintain a consistent structure while accommodating the specific needs of different data types.
+The key principle is that "bands" represent the **components of an asset** - a concept that remains consistent regardless of the domain.

 #### Single band

 Single band assets can be defined in two ways.